HL7-UK/UK-Core-Access/input/pagecontent/consumer.md

 GET [base]/metadata
 ```

-A Consumer MAY use the CapabilityStatement during implementation to discover the capabilities of a FHIR endpoint provided by a UKCore Access Provider.
+A Consumer MAY use the CapabilityStatement during implementation to discover the capabilities of a FHIR endpoint provided by a UK Core Access Provider.

 A Consumer MAY retrieve the CapabilityStatement at runtime to discover the current capabilities of a FHIR endpoint and
 to adapt to changes in capability.
 For example: